 - Social:by focusing on the lower end of the market and improving the quality of healthcare, the Fund will contribute to African countries' ambitions to realize the Millennium Development Goals, particularly MDGs 4, 5 and 6 dealing with child health, maternal health and HIV/AIDS.

 MCF Loan Products

 Health SMEs participating in the MCF Program have access to sequential loan provision.
 Most SMEs, especially those with no formal credit history, will be offered a small loan only.
-This product is commonly known as the entry loan.
-During the tenure of the small loan, all technical assistance is provided so that by the end, the SME is ready to submit a request for a medium loan.
+During the tenure of the small loan, technical assistance is provided so that by the end, the SME is ready to submit a request for a medium loan.
 After completion of the medium loan, the SME may qualify for a mature loan.

 In case a Health SME is more experienced in dealing with investors it may entry at the level of a medium loan.
 Yet, before a loan will be granted, the SME shall have completed business and clinical due diligence.
 In exceptional cases a Health SME may apply for a special loan product, which is denominated in US dollars or dollar equivalents.